aahowel3/HCMV/README.md

 on Agave, plot testing playground in: /scratch/jemurra3/HCMV/trimmomatic/default_param/BWA/default

-markdups_tester.sh - create deduplicated .bams for additional coverage plots also creates a DT tagged bam without removing them to categorize duplicate types
+markdups_tester.sh - create deduplicated .bams for additional coverage plots also creates a DT tagged bam without removing them to categorize duplicate types - creates a rmmarkdups.bam and markdups.bam

 one liner I used to pull out the start position and CIGAR string from a bam and the Rcode to graph it by duplication number samtools view PAV6_default_trimmomatic_BWA_default_consensus_sorted.bam | awk '